19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 15. Visit Pioneer Park

-With its colorful gold rush town and pioneer log cabins, a museum, mining valley, train station, and the imposing sternwheeler Riverboat Nenana aka Queen of the Yukon, visiting Pioneer Park is like stepping into a movie set.
+With its colorful gold rush town and pioneer log cabins, a museum, mining valley, train station, and the imposing sternwheeler Riverboat Nenana, aka Queen of the Yukon, visiting the 44-acre Pioneer Park is like stepping into a movie set.

-This theme village tells the story of the Alaskan people, the residents of Fairbanks, and the Native American villages of Alaska, so you can have a better visual of what it was like to live here in the old times.
+This historical theme park tells the story of the Alaskan people, the residents of Fairbanks, and the Native American villages of Alaska so you can better visualize what it was like to live here in the old times.

-Youโ€™ll also discover log cabins from influential people of the time that survived the historic Fairbanks flood of 1967.
+Youโ€™ll also discover log cabins belonging to influential people who survived the historic Fairbanks flood of 1967.

 A round up of the best free and fun things to do in Fairbanks, Alaska on a budget that many people often overlook.